rosanafcunha/website_rosanafcunha/content/scicomm/index.md

 **Museum exhibit**
 ---

-National Science Week at [Museums Victoria](https://museumsvictoria.com.au).
+National Science Week at [Museums Victoria](https://museumsvictoria.com.au)

 ![](MV1.png)

-Talking to the general public in the Dozin' with the Dinos outreach project at the [Field Museum](https://www.fieldmuseum.org/).
+Talking to the general public in the Dozin' with the Dinos outreach project at the [Field Museum](https://www.fieldmuseum.org/)

 ![](dozin.png)

-Exhibition at the Museum of Zoology [UFBA](https://www.ufba.br) open to the public.
+Exhibition at the Museum of Zoology [UFBA](https://www.ufba.br)

 ![](mzufba2.JPG)